Over the last year, I’ve heard several, commonly recurring themes from business leaders with whom I work.

 In a McKinsey study 2012; 60% of our working week sees us engaged in electronic communication (reading, answering email, etc).
 Unwittingly we have created an environment that isn’t always conducive to deep work.

-In order to build a culture of deep work focus, we need to first identify and actively avoid some of the shallow work.
-By doing this we can significantly build our agility muscle.
+To build a culture of deep work focus, we need to identify and actively avoid some of the shallow work.
+By doing this we can significantly build our agility muscles.

 Checking email, filling in a spreadsheet, responding to a general request in Slack, tweaking the monthly slide update — these are all examples of shallow work.